henry-spanka/homebridge-freeathome/README.md

 You can find the actuator serial in the web interface of the Busch-Jaeger SysAp Interface.

 # Limitations
-The door can not be controlled with HomeKit as the bus is not connected to the SysAp.
+* The door can not be controlled with HomeKit as the bus is not connected to the SysAp.
+* The door camera can not be accessed.
+You may want to use IP cameras that are compatible with other HomeBridge plugins.

+# Notes
+* The accessories can only be controlled when your're at home in your local WiFi network.
+To manage your accessories remotely you need to setup an iPad/Homepod or Apple TV as a [Home Hub].

 # Help
 If you have any questions or help please open an issue on the GitHub project page.